lyzwinskimarcin/pubmedGEO_datasets/README.md

 - Creates a dictionary gds_dict storing datasets metadata: associated PubMed papers ids, title, summary, organism, type of experiment, cluster_id (after clustering). gds_ids are the keys.
 - Encoding the datasets descriptions using tf-idf
 - Clustering
+- Simple visualisation (interactive visualisation not yet added

 ## How to run
 1. Place `PMIDs_list.txt` in the root directory
 2. Open and run the `Prototype.ipynb` notebook step by step

 ## Status
-The notebook covers the initial data retrieval part, metadata extraction, TF-IDF vectorization and clustering.
-Visualization is not yet implemented.
+The notebook covers the initial data retrieval part, metadata extraction, TF-IDF vectorization, clustering and visualization.
+Interactive elements and a web service are not yet implemented.